Avery Brooks

-Avery Franklin Brooks (born October 2, 1948) is an American actor, director, singer, narrator and educator.
+Avery Franklin Brooks (born October 2, 1948) is a retired American actor, director, singer, narrator and educator.
 He is best known for his television roles as Captain Benjamin Sisko on Star Trek: Deep Space Nine, as Hawk on Spenser: For Hire and its spinoff A Man Called Hawk, and as Dr. Bob Sweeney in the Academy Award–nominated film American History X. Brooks has delivered a variety of other performances to a great deal of acclaim.
 He has been nominated for a Saturn Award and three NAACP Image Awards.
 Brooks has also been inducted into the College of Fellows of the American Theatre and bestowed with the William Shakespeare Award for Classical Theatre by the Shakespeare Theatre Company.

 Early life

 Avery Brooks was born in Evansville, Indiana, the son of Eva Lydia (née Crawford), a choral conductor and music instructor, and Samuel Brooks, a union official and tool and die worker.
-His maternal grandfather, Samuel Travis Crawford, was also a singer who graduated from Tougaloo College in 1901.
+His maternal grandfather, Samuel Travis Crawford, was also a singer, who graduated from Tougaloo College in 1901.
 When Avery was eight years old his family moved to Gary, Indiana, after his father had been laid off from International Harvester.
-Brooks has said: "I was born in Evansville...but it was Gary, Indiana, that made me."
+Brooks has said: "I was born in Evansville ... but it was Gary, Indiana, that made me."

 The Brooks household was filled with music.
 His mother, who was among the first African-American women to earn a master's degree in music at Northwestern University, taught music wherever the family lived.
 His father was a member of the Wings Over Jordan Choir, an a cappella spiritual choir best known for performing on CBS radio from 1937 to 1947.
 His maternal uncle Samuel Travis Crawford was a member of the Delta Rhythm Boys.
 "Music is all around me and in me, as I am in it," Brooks has said.